basti-app/basti/packages/basti-cdk/README.md

 ### Importing existing Basti instance

-When sharing Basti instance between stacks, you can just pass it as a property to the other stack.
-In case you need to import Basti instance created in a separate CDK app or not managed by CDK at all, you can use the `BastiInstance.fromBastiId` method.
+When sharing a Basti instance across stacks, you can just pass it as a property to the other stack.
+In case you need to import a Basti instance created in a separate CDK app or not managed by CDK at all, you can use the `BastiInstance.fromBastiId` method.
 The method returns an `IBastiInstance` object which is sufficient for granting access to a connection target.

 ```ts
 // Most likely, the VPC was created separately as well